-All participants perceived value in PBL for several reasons.
-First, all students and teachers who were interviewed enjoyed participating in the unit.
-They also perceived value in PBL in terms of specific affective outcomes.
+In general, students and teachers perceived value in PBL in terms of specific affective outcomes.
 Teachers perceived that students concentrated better and showed a sense of compassion.
 Students noted gaining patience and choosing to help those of lower ability than themselves.
 These perceptions were confirmed by observations.

-Charlene (the LD/ED teacher) perceived that her students gained the most from the unit by acting as co-facilitators for students with more severe disabilities, a perception confirmed by two of her students.
+Charlene, the teacher of students with learning and emotional disabilities, perceived that her students gained the most from the unit by acting as co-facilitators for students with more severe disabilities, a perception confirmed by two of her students.
 David, a student with LD, stated that he liked participating with the students with the most severe disabilities because they were "different" and "friendly."
 When asked what he learned during the PBL unit, he stated that he learned that "You gotta have patience."
 He also learned that it is valuable to help others who are less fortunate than yourself, noting, "It's good to help others out...You have to think about more than just you.
-There's (sic) other people to think about too."
+There's other people to think about too."
 Observational data confirmed that on several occasions David actively sought to help his lower ability classmates control their behavior, focus their attention on the task at hand, and collaborate in class.
 Even more striking was the contrast between David's observed behavior during the unit and his behaviors when he was in class with only his fellow students with ED and LD, when he often displayed such inappropriate behavior as yelling.